pfdubois/BridgeBidding/source/MajorOpenings.rst

 #.
 If responder is a passed hand, or
 #.
 If there was competition (they doubled or overcalled).

-These are also the rules for the older "Standard American (SAYC) system.
+These are also the rules for the older Standard American (SAYC) system.
 The rules are pretty much what they were for minor openings.

 If responder is a passed hand, the opener may have opened light and